-Cut the required number of holes in the roof or sidewall for vent and combustion air pipes.
-Sidewall holes for 2-pipe vent terminations should be side-by-side, allowing space between the pipes for the elbows to fit on the pipes.
+Cut the required number of holes in the roof or sidewall for vent and (when used) combustion air pipes.
+Sidewall holes for two-pipe vent terminations should be side-by-side, allowing space between the pipes for the elbows to fit on the pipes.